cortexjs-legacy/cortex/README.md

 open index.html # Hello World!
 Everything you need is commented in the source code!
 ```

-For more details about cortex, just visit the handbook: [The Handbook of Cortex](http://book.ctx.io/).
+For more details about cortex, just visit our online gitbook: [The Handbook of Cortex](http://book.ctx.io/).

 ## Related